dougeby/IntuneDocs/intune/early-edition.md

 <!-- the following are present prior to 1709 -->

-### Android for Work support for Lookout <!-- 1087312 -->
-Intune connector with Lookout will support Android for Work devices when using the Lookout for Work app.
-You are able to deploy the Lookout app inside or outside the container.

 ### Intune App Protection and Citrix MDX Development Tools <!-- 709185 -->
 You can manage devices and apps with a combination of Citrix XenMobile MDX and Microsoft Intune.
 This allows you to manage apps with Intune app protection policy while using Citrix’s mVPN technology.